 Compliance with internal policy

-Last but not least, every company has multiple internal procedures to follow, and having them listed is the only reliable and compliant way to have them followed and not become dead over time.
+Finally, every company has multiple internal procedures to follow, and having them listed is the only reliable and compliant way to have them followed and not become dead over time.
+These are part of the core HR foundation, helping companies follow consistent policies and procedures.

 Sickness, disability, and maternity documentation